GlobalFood/integration_docs/accepted_orders/README.md

 Push (Cloud system)
 ----------------------

 This type of integration is recommended for systems with a centralized architecture.
-In this scenario an endpoint is notified via webhook that one or more orders have been accepted for one or more of the system's client restaurants.
+In this scenario, an endpoint is notified via webhook that one or more orders have been accepted for one or more of the system's client restaurants.

 **You need to provide us with:**